Escitalopram: The Enantiomer of Citalopram – Differences, Stopping It & Why Ibuprofen Is Dangerous

 LithiumEnhanced serotonin effectMonitor lithium levels

-Escitalopram can be used in pregnancy when the clinical benefit outweighs the risk, according to teratology services.
-Sertraline is the most thoroughly studied SSRI in pregnancy and is generally preferred.
-Newborns of mothers who have taken SSRIs shortly before birth may show adaptation symptoms (restlessness, feeding difficulties, tremor) — monitoring for at least 48 hours after birth is therefore recommended.
-Every decision must be made individually with the psychiatrist and obstetrician.
-Current information is available from the UK Teratology Information Service (UKTIS).
+According to Embryotox, escitalopram can be used in pregnancy if the clinical benefit outweighs the risk.
+Sertraline is the best studied of the SSRIs in pregnancy and is preferred.
+Newborns of mothers who took SSRIs shortly before birth can show adjustment disturbances (restlessness, feeding difficulties, trembling) – monitoring for at least 48 hours after birth is therefore recommended.
+Every decision must be made individually with the psychiatrist and gynaecologist.

-In older patients over 65, the maximum dose is 10 mg — QT risk is elevated, and hyponatraemia (low sodium) occurs more frequently in this group.
-Sodium levels should therefore be checked at the start of therapy and at dose changes, particularly in older women.
+In older patients over 65, the maximum dose of 10 mg applies – the QT risk is increased, and hyponatraemia (low sodium level) occurs more often in this group.
+The sodium level should therefore be checked at the start of therapy and at dose changes, especially in older women.

-The brite app shows the same patterns for escitalopram as for citalopram — with one additional problem: dose confusion when switching between the two active substances.
+The brite app shows the same patterns with escitalopram as with citalopram – with one additional problem: the dosing mix-up when switching between the two substances.

-Note Anonymised brite app user data; these do not replace clinical studies.
+Note Anonymised brite app user data; does not replace clinical studies.

 ObservationFrequencyTypical comment

-Ibuprofen combination not recognised as riskVery common"The app warned me.
-My doctor hadn't mentioned it."
+Ibuprofen combination not recognised as a riskVery common"The app warned me.
+My doctor had said nothing."

-Stopping on own initiative → brain zapsVery common"I thought I could just stop.
+Stopping on one's own → brain zapsVery common"I thought I could just stop.
 Then the electric shocks came."

 Sexual side effects not raisedCommon"I never dared to ask."